-The Fourth XMM-Newton Serendipitous Source Catalog, Thirteenth Data Release (4XMM-DR13; Webb et al. 2020), released 2023 June 12, includes 13,243 XMM-Newton EPIC observations from 2000 February 3 - 2022 December 31, covering over 1328 \deg^2 of the sky.
-The 4XMM-DR13 also includes a SC_VAR_FLAG for the most variable detection of a source, SC_Fvar which reports the lowest probability that the source is constant, and SC_chi2prob which is the χ^2 probability that the unique source detected by one of the previous observations is constant.
+C.3.
+Fourth XMM-Newton Serendipitous Source Catalog, Thirteenth Data Release

+The 4XMM-DR13 (Webb et al. 2020), released 2023 June 12, includes 13,243 XMM-Newton EPIC observations from 2000 February 3 to 2022 December 31, covering over 1328 \deg^2 of the sky.
+The 4XMM-DR13 also includes a SC_VAR_FLAG for the most variable detection of a source, SC_Fvar, which reports the lowest probability that the source is constant, and SC_chi2prob, which is the χ^2 probability that the unique source detected by one of the previous observations is constant.
 Out of the 54 sources that are spatially compatible with an unassociated FAVA flare, none were flagged as variable.